natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/PBY-5A%20Catalina.md

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->

 The Consolidated Aircraft Corporation PBY-5A Catalina was based on the PBY-5 variant.
 The main difference was the addition of amphibious capability; the wing pontoons were removed and hydraulically actuated, retractable tricycle landing gear were added to the fuselage.
 It did retain the ability to land on and take off from water.
-The PBY-5A was powered by two 1,200 horsepower R-1830-92 engines, for a total of 2,200 hp.
+The PBY-5A was powered by two 1,200 horsepower R-1830-92 engines, for a total of 2,400 hp.
 The first production batch of 124 was equipped with only one .30 cal (7.62 mm) bow machine gun, while later batches had two.

 802 PBY-5A Catalinas were built in total between October 1941 and January 1945, with some being delivered to the United States Army Air Force (USAAF) and the Royal Air Force (RAF), and one to the United States Coast Guard (USCG).
 The majority, though, were delivered to the United States Navy (USN).
 In USAAF service the PBY-5A was designated as the OA-10.

-During World War 2, PBY Catalinas were used heavily in the anti-submarine warfare (ASW), patrol bombing, convoy escort, search-and-rescue (SAR), and cargo transport roles.
+During World War 2, PBY Catalinas were used heavily in anti-submarine warfare (ASW), patrol bombing, convoy escort, search-and-rescue (SAR), and cargo transport roles.

 The PBY was the most numerous aircraft to be used in the ASW role.
 They were used in ASW in the Atlantic and Pacific theaters, and participated in a number of U-boat sinkings.

 Because of the long range and endurance of the Catalina, it was used heavily in the maritime patrol role.
 Notably, the PBY Catalina was used to spot the Japanese fleet before the Battle of Midway.

 Catalinas were also used in the night combat role.
 During the Battle of Midway, PBYs scored a torpedo hit on the Japanese fleet oiler Akebono Maru.
-In the Guadalcanal campaign, Catalina were painted black in order to participate in night torpedo, bombing, and strafing missions against Japanese vessels.
+In the Guadalcanal campaign, Catalinas were painted black in order to participate in night torpedo, bombing, and strafing missions against Japanese vessels.
 They came to be known as "black cats", and entire squadrons were dedicated to this purpose.
 These squadrons were used until being sent home in 1945.

 Catalina are probably most recognized for their search-and-rescue role.
-During the war they saved thousands of sailors and airmen, particularly after the sinking if the USS Indianapolis.
+During the war they saved thousands of sailors and airmen, particularly after the sinking of the USS Indianapolis.

 {{break}}
 {{Navigation-Start|{{Annotation|Archive of the in-game description|An archive of the historical description of the vehicle that was presented in-game prior to Update 1.55 'Royal Armour'}}}}
 {{Navigation-First-Simple-Line}}
 There were two firms competing for the naval patrol bomber supply contract: Consolidated and Douglas.
-Although both prototypes met the U. S. Navy demands, on June 29, 1935 the contract was awarded to Consolidated due to lower production costs (the firm projected the cost of one aircraft to be $90,000, while their colleagues from Douglas quoted $110,000).
+Although both prototypes met the U.S. Navy demands, on June 29, 1935 the contract was awarded to Consolidated due to lower production costs (the firm projected the cost of one aircraft to be $90,000, while their colleagues from Douglas quoted $110,000).

 Manufacturing orders for PBY-2 and PBY-3 were concluded before the delivery of the first production aircraft from the previous series (accordingly, PBY-1 and PBY-2).
 However, when the order for PBY-4 was signed toward the end of 1937, which consisted of just 33 boat planes (this was the smallest of the PBY series), by the time production began the model was already considered outdated and likely to be the last of the series (when PBY-5 was commissioned, development of the next series of hydroplanes set to replace PBY was already underway).

 That's exactly what would have happened if the Germans hadn't attacked Poland on September 1st, 1939, thus greatly increasing the demand for patrol aircraft.

 The last three models in the PBY-4 series had a series of distinguishing features, many of which were kept and implemented in PBY-5.
 In 1939, the last PBY-4 built, BuNo 1245 was converted into an amphibian through the introduction of retractable undercarriage.
 The amphibian version of PBY-5 was redesignated PBY-5A, and looked promising enough to compel the U. S. Navy to modify their original order for 200 PBY-5 units so that 33 of those aircraft were executed as PBY-5A.
-This was followed by other supply agreements for additional 186 units of PBY-5A.
+This was followed by other supply agreements for an additional 186 units of PBY-5A.
 Other countries followed suit, changing a portion of the ordered PBY-5 units to PBY-5A.

 The PBY was used as a bomber and torpedo carrier, and was often utilized in night operations, as well as on patrol, rescue and transportation missions.
 {{Navigation-End}}